ffnord/ffnord-puppet-gateway/README.md

 ```
 ffnord::uplink6::bgp {
   '<name>':
     local_ipv6,      # IPv6 of this gateway
     remote_ipv6,     # remote IPv6
     remote_as,       # ASN of the remote BGP server announcing a default route
+    uplink_interface # interface on which the remote BGP server is reachable
 }
 ```